rmcrackan/AudiobookHub/README.md

 * [Audible library cover downloader](https://github.com/joonaspaakko/audible-library-cover-downloader): downloads all covers in your Audible library and generates a screensaver web page
 * [audible wishlist scraper](https://github.com/joonaspaakko/audible-wishlist-scraper): Fetches your wishlist and outputs it as: html, markdown, plaintext, json, csv

+## Browser entensions

+* [Audible Series Follower](https://chrome.google.com/webstore/detail/audible-series-follower/ginemimjkldnbpgllnjnfkggfjckiekm): A chrome extension to allow you to follow series you like on Audible

 ## DRM Removal

 Behind the scenes, most if not all resources below use these for their heavy lifting (although they aren't the easiest to use directly)